-GO TO KATIE'S ROOM TO ADD IT TO YOUR FAVORITES.
-Visit the entry page to view all five photos, make a comment, select the room as a favorite and share on Facebook and Twitter.
-The rooms with the greatest number of favorites at the end of the initial round go on to the finals.
+COLOR INSPIRATION: When my partner of 17 years and I split, he kept the house, but I kept the attached shed in the back yard, and converted it into a 180-square foot retreat where I could spend may days.
+GO TO DENIS' ENTRY PAGE AND ADD IT TO YOUR FAVORITES.
+Visit the entry page to view all five photos, get tips on how to use color, make a comment, select the room as a favorite and share on Facebook and Twitter.
+The rooms with the greatest number of favorites in each division at the end of the initial round go on to the finals.
 You can choose as many rooms as you like as favorites, so be sure to check back each day for all the new entries - the more favorites you find, the better!
-If you love color and are thinking about adding new hues to your home, help is here.
-Whether you enter or simply find fantastic rooms to choose as favorites - join us!